apomene/MoviesViewer/README.md

 2.Build the Solution (Ctrl+Shift+B or using the Build button found on VS tasks bar)

-3.Publish App on preferred methods and targets  (see image below)
+3.Publish App using preferred methods and targets  (see image below)

 ![Screenshot](Publish.png)